Cuisine of Quebec: Cheeses

 When Canada was part of the French Empire, colonials used their Canadienne cattle to create a variety of soft, semi-soft and soft-ripened cheeses to eat.
 Following the Conquest of New France, the British began importing hard cheeses like Cheddar.

-In the 1960s, the banning of crude milk made most of the old cheese-making techniques and recipes, which up to that point had been successfully passed on for centuries, disappear and become forgotten.
+In the 1960s, the banning of raw milk made most of the old cheese-making techniques and recipes, which up to that point had been successfully passed on for centuries, disappear and become forgotten.
 Only a few recipes remain.
 The Saint-Pierre, produced on l'île d’Orléans, has the honour of being the oldest North American cheese.
 It is a soft-ripened cheese sold under the forms of la Faisselle, le Paillasson or le Raffiné.
 The Cailles cheese, a cheese made from fermented milk and typically used in salads, also used to be quite widespread.
 It now only exists in the Charlevoix and Saguenay-Lac-Saint-Jean regions.
 Nowadays, there are attempts to diversify the ways in which Cailles is consumed.

-There are some cheeses that were also created by priests.
+There are some cheeses that were created by priests.
 Towards the end of the 19th century, a group of trappist monks were expelled from France and moved to Oka.
 One of them, who originated from Notre-Dame-du-Port-du-Salut, created a paste which was eventually used to mold the first Oka cheese.
 Benedictines were responsible for creating l’Ermite, a blue cheese, in 1943 at Saint-Benoît-du-Lac.

 Today, Québec creates over 700 different kinds of cheeses and is the biggest cheese producer in Canada.
-Québecers enjoy many natively produced and imported hard cheeses, including hard cheeses parfumed by beer or wine.
+Québecers enjoy many natively produced and imported hard cheeses, including hard cheeses flavored with beer or wine.
 Most soft cheeses are produced locally and many are artisanal.

 Maple syrup

 Québec produces 72% of the maple syrup sold on Earth and 90% of the maple syrup sold in Canada.
 Maple syrup is made from heated maple sap.
 The syrup is often used at breakfast to cover crêpes and pain doré, and as a component of fèves au lard.
-It can also be used to caramelize meats like ham, to stabilize the acidity of certain sauces, and to complement desserts like pouding-chômeur or grands-pères au sirop d'érable.
-It is the main ingredient showcased during le temps des sucres and in sugar shacks.
+It can also be used to caramelize meats like ham, to stabilize the acidity of certain sauces, and to complement desserts.
+It is the main ingredient showcased in sugar shacks.

 Many maple syrup-derived products exist.
-Tire, French for sugar on snow, is heated maple syrup that is cast onto a flat bed of snow and then rolled up onto a Popsicle stick to be eaten like candy.
+Tire, French for sugar on snow, is heated maple syrup that is cast onto a flat bed of snow and then rolled up onto a Popsicle stick.
 Tire is very popular at sugar shacks and during springtime.
 Maple butter is a spread commonly used at breakfast on toast.
 Maple sugar can serve as a replacement to brown and white sugar.
-Maple water is not often consumed, but when it is, it is most often because it is believed to have health benefits.